mars

 Why Mars?
 Why colonize?
 Why is the multidisciplinary approach being taught in this course so important?
 What are the student learning outcomes and why are they important?
 Brief history of Mars exploration from the ground and in space.

-Introduce the “Mars Direct” argument and the general strategy for a sustainable Mars mission, including issues such as propulsion, and using Martian resources to sustain life as well as to create fuel for the return trip.
+Introduce the “Mars Direct” argument and the general strategy for a sustainable Mars mission, including issues such as propulsion, timing of the trip to Mars and the return trip, living off the land and preparation for survival, using Martian resources for the return trip, and food and nutritive sustenance on the way to Mars.

-Effects of extended spaceflight on the human body covering topics such as landbased modeling of spaceflight and NASA exercise countermeasures program.
+Physical effects of extended spaceflight on the human body covering topics such as land-based modeling of spaceflight, NASA exercise countermeasures program.

-Effects of long-term spaceflight on human consciousness and on human relationships and groups of humans.
+Effects of long-term spaceflight on human consciousness, human relationships and groups of humans.

 Key components of building and functioning a Martian colony – building materials, design, functionality, atmospheric control.